ibm-cloud-docs/EventStreams/using_rest_producer.md

           "data": "Test Value"
          }
         }
-    One of the following supported data types must be specified for the field type under the key and value object:
+    You must specify one of the following supported data types for the field type under the key and value object:

     a.
 Text: The data provided is validated as plain text format consisting of linear sequence of characters.